 The first stage of making an application for a place at the British School of Bahrain is to complete and submit the Application Form to the Admissions team.
 The form must be completed fully and accurately and be signed by the parent or guardian.
 A separate form must be completed for each child.
 There is an administration charge of BD50 to process each form.

-Please note that a student’s assigned Nationality is determined by the passport held by the student.
+Please note that a student’s assigned Nationality is determined by the nationality on the CPR.

 Please also note that if information relevant to the extent of the child’s educational, emotional, social or health needs has not been disclosed during the admissions’ process, we reserve the right to ask the parents to withdraw the child when it becomes apparent at a later stage once the child has been admitted to the school.